TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.31.md

 ---

-And when Moses saw it, he wondered at the sight: and as he drew near to behold, there came a voice of the Lord,
+When Moses saw it, he wondered at the sight.
+As he came close to see, a voice of the Lord came to him,